 Our commitment now is to help people of all ages and from all disciplines, occupations and backgrounds by offering funding for medical, rehabilitative and other essential expenses.
 Our goal is to provide a helping hand that allows fellow equestrians to overcome adversity, focus on healing, and rebuild their lives.

-Today, thanks to the compassion and support of friends and colleagues in the equestrian community, Equestrian Aid has given over $3 million in direct aid to grant recipients in 30 states across America.
+Today, thanks to the compassion and support of friends and colleagues in the equestrian community, Equestrian Aid has given over $3 million in direct aid to grant recipients across America.